Goals and Course Topics

 Secure the Homeland and Your Future

-Your Homeland Security & Terrorism Program
+Your Criminal Justice and Homeland Security Degree Program

-Online: Two 7-week terms per semester starting in January, March, May, July, August and October
+Online: Two terms per semester starting in January, March, May, July, August and October

 On Campus: 15-week semester starting in January and August

-Who Is This Program For?
+Who Is This Criminal Justice and Homeland Security Degree For?

 Protecting our nation is as real as it gets.
 Tiffin University’s criminal justice and homeland security degree program was developed in direct response to real security threats posed by transnational terrorist organizations.